-For the 2019 edition of the Tablelands Folk festival, Memetica in collaboration with local indigenous elders Uncle Laurie Padmore and Aunty Syb Breslyn intervened on Yungaburra’s territory in the effort to bringing further acknowledgment and awareness of local First Nations culture.
+For the 2019 edition of the Tablelands Folk festival, Memetica in collaboration with local indigenous elder Uncle Laurie Padmore and Aunty Syb Breslyn intervened on Yungaburra’s territory in the effort to bringing further acknowledgment and awareness of local First Nations culture.

 Honoring the International Year of Indigenous Language The Naming project aimed at presenting the Dulgubarra Ydinji’s language to the wider community.
 The intervention was implemented by adding new indigenous language street signage to the existing ones.

-For the duration of the Festival, giant Elder Janggaburru and his team of friends have been busy installing street signage in indigenous language bringing to actualization The Naming project, conceived and implemented by Daniele Poidomani in collaboration with local community members and TFF.
+For the duration of the Festival, giant Janggaburru and his team of friends have been busy installing street signage in indigenous language bringing to actualization The Naming project, conceived and implemented by Daniele Poidomani in collaboration with local community members and TFF.

 Here below you can find the list of all the new signs installed by Janggaburru.
 Click the audio to hear the pronunciation as recorded by Dulguburra Ydinji Elder Uncle Laurie Padmore.